MohamedTharwat21/ThinkInk/README.md

 ### Pre-Encoder

-The pre-encoder transforms the original EEG feature space into the embedding space required by the pre-trained Seq2Seq model.
+-The pre-encoder transforms the original EEG feature space into the embedding space required by the pre-trained Seq2Seq model.

    -A non-linear transformation to map the concatenated features to a higher-dimensional space (size 840).